risenyard/egms-qa/src/egms_encoder/README.md

 paths against a different directory.
 Encoder inference uses displacement histories and coordinates.

 For a local checkpoint, provide `--checkpoint`, `--model-config`, and `--normalization` together.
-The token-extraction example below shows how to use a checkpoint produced by training.
+The token-extraction example above shows how to use a checkpoint produced by training.

 ## Reproduce training